 Paul's language in 1 Timothy 4:2 describes those "whose consciences have been seared as with a hot iron."
 Repeated choices to override conscience — each one slightly easier than the last — eventually produce a person who no longer hears the internal voice that once said "this is wrong."
 The capacity for moral self-correction atrophies from disuse.

 The frequency with which we encounter stories of elite moral failure — across politics, entertainment, finance, and even religious institutions — is not accidental.
-It reflects something specific about the cultural and spiritual landscape of the modern West, particularly in the United States and across Europe.
+It reflects something specific about the cultural and spiritual landscape of the modern West.

 For most of Western history, power was embedded in a framework of moral accountability that drew from the Judeo-Christian tradition.
 Leaders — however imperfectly — operated within a cultural architecture that affirmed the dignity of every human person as made in the image of God, that located moral authority above the individual, and that maintained an understanding of personal accountability before a God who sees what is hidden.